 SECTION 503: CRIMINAL INTIMIDATION

-One of the most prevalent and common provocation and the spur to violence against women over the e-world is in the form of rape threats.
+One of the most prevalent and common provocations and the spur to violence against women over the e-world is in the form of rape threats.
 Such cases of harassment can be addressed under this section.

 SECTION 507: CRIMINAL INTIMIDATION BY AN ANONYMOUS COMMUNICATION